iit-cs429/assignments/a0/README.md

     boolean_search
     boolean_search.main
 5 items passed all tests:
-   5 tests in boolean_search.create_index
+   4 tests in boolean_search.create_index
    2 tests in boolean_search.intersect
    1 tests in boolean_search.search
    1 tests in boolean_search.sort_by_num_postings
    1 tests in boolean_search.tokenize
-10 tests in 7 items.
+9 tests in 7 items.
-10 passed and 0 failed.
+9 passed and 0 failed.
 Test passed.
 ```

-The expected output of running `python boolean_search.py` is in `Log.txt`.
+The expected output of running python `boolean_search.py` is in `Log.txt`.